Anti-human RBP4 Antibody, Rabbit pAb

 Retinol binding protein 4 (RBP4), originally known as a specific transport of retinol in blood, is also a novel inflammatory and insulin resistance marker.
 Serum RBP4 levels are elevated in insulin resistant mice and humans with obesity and type 2 diabetes.
-Animal experiments found that increased secretion of RBP4 might reduce insulin-dependent glucose uptake by muscle tissue by reducing the activity of PI(3)K (phosphoinositide 3-kinase), and increased hepatic glucose output by increasing the expression of the enzyme PEPCK2.
-Studies suggested that elevated serum RBP4 was associated with components of the metabolic syndrome, including increased body-mass index, waist-to-hip ratio, serum triglyceride levels, and systolic blood pressure and decreased high-density lipoprotein cholesterol levels.
+Animal experiments found that increased secretion of RBP4 might reduce insulin-dependent glucose uptake by muscle tissue by reducing the activity of phosphoinositide 3-kinase (PI(3)K), and increased hepatic glucose output by increasing the expression of the enzyme PEPCK2.
+Studies suggested that elevated serum RBP4 was associated with components of the metabolic syndrome, including increased body-mass index, waist-to-hip ratio, serum triglyceride levels and systolic blood pressure, and decreased high-density lipoprotein cholesterol levels.
 Furthermore, circulating RBP4 concentrations were associated with subclinical cardiovascular disease, which imply that RBP4 could be involved in the development of atherosclerosis.

 Recombinant full-length human RBP4 expressed in E.coli.

-Store at –20°C. For long-term storage, aliquot and freeze at -70°C. Avoid repeated freeze/defrost cycles.
+Store at –20°C for less than one week.
+For long-term storage, aliquot and freeze at -70°C. Avoid repeated freeze/defrost cycles.

-Western blot - This antibody can be used as primary antibody in western blot assay to detect human RBP4
+Western blot - This antibody can be used as primary antibody in western blot assay to detect human RBP4.

-ELISA - This antibody can be used in ELISA with the appropriate secondary reagents to detect human RBP4
+ELISA - This antibody can be used in ELISA with the appropriate secondary reagents to detect human RBP4.